 Now, when you click on links in search results, they will open in the desktop version of your Office applications.
 Again, changing this setting will only impact you – if other users would like to turn on this functionality, they will need to do so from their own user accounts.

-Need some help with your SharePoint Online implementation?
+Need some help with SharePoint Online Training?